F0x06/elphel-parallel-processing/README.md

 ### Workers

-To use remote machines for processing, the login must not require a password and the required directories must be accessible from every machine.
+To use remote machines for processing, the login must not require a password or you can add your SSH key to remote hosts, and the required directories must be accessible from every machine, you can use a network folder mounted at the same place.

 Our scripts try to read the remote host list from ~/.parallel/sshloginfile

         mkdir ~/.parallel
         echo "user@host1" >> ~/.parallel/sshloginfile
         echo "user@host2" >> ~/.parallel/sshloginfile

+If you want to register your SSH key to the remote hosts, you can simply do it with the following command

+        tools/sshcopykeys

  But you can specify them with other GNU parallel options in the PARALLEL environment variable or with other GNU parallel options as arguments for the generated scripts: